ucb-dataj/j200/_posts/2018-10-06-mapping_activity.md

 Another excellent option if you're willing to learn (or cut and paste) some javascript is Mapbox Studio.

-0. Download the unsolved homicides CSV
+0. Download the unsolved homicides CSV that you're interested in.
+Make sure you know where your computer stored it.
 1. Make an account.
 2. Head into [Mapbox Studio](https://www.mapbox.com/studio/) once you're logged in.
-3. On the "Datasets" tab, click on "New dataset"
+3. On the "Datasets" tab, click on "New dataset" -- upload your csv.

+You can very quickly start looking at the data on a map.
+We can also go back to the Studio menu and start to work on making styles.
+Mapbox likes to start in Paris.
+If you aren't making a map of Paris search for a different city so you can center your map ther